Templates

 Once you create your first template, you can create projects from it.
 Click the "Make a new project" found right on the Home screen:

-On the next screen, you'll see a link to "Use a template" that you should click:
+On the next screen, you'll see a link to "Choose a project template":

 Schedules